 Library Mode is enabled by default for all input assemblies.
 As a result, applications are likely to work after renaming.
 However, users may be concerned that so little of their application has been renamed.
 If appropriate, turning Library Mode off will allow Dotfuscator to rename much more.

-Configure Library Mode in the GUI.
+Configure Library Mode in the Config Editor.

 Detailed Library Mode Effects